bramkn/n8n-nodes-switch9000/README.md

 For as long as you n8n instance allows it of course.
 It is unsure how n8n would perform with a node that has over 9000 outputs.

+If you have any questions or remarks please contact me @ bram@knitco.nl

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.